spacetelescope/drizzlepac/doc/source/multivisit_products.rst

 sources can be found in observations of sources like nearby globular clusters (e.g., 47Tuc or Omega Cen) or open clusters (like M35).

 Unfortunately, this makes aligning images of such high proper motion sources difficult to interpret.
-Measurements of each sources proper motions have been included in the catalog information for sources in the GAIA-based astrometric catalogs for all catalogs derived using GAIADR2 or later.
+Measurements of proper motions for each source have been included in the catalog information for sources in the GAIA-based astrometric catalogs for all catalogs derived using GAIADR2 or later.
 The HST images taken during the same visit are then aligned to the GAIA-based catalog, using the GAIAeDR3 catalog by default through 2022 during the SVM processing.
 This SVM alignment generates a consistent fit for the proper motions at a single epoch.
 These SVM-aligned exposures are then